rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_db_sources_destinations.md

 on the connection managers.](https://github.com/roadrunnerlenny/etlbox/issues/39)

-## Table Definitions
+### Table Definitions

-If you pass a table name to a `DBsource` or `DbDestination` (or a Sql statement to a `DbSource`), the meta data of the table is automatically derived from that table or sql statement.
-If you don't want ETLBox to read this information from the table, or if you want to provide your own meta information, you can pass a `TableDefinition` instead.
+If you pass a table name to a `DBsource` or `DbDestination` or a Sql statement to a `DbSource`, the meta data of the table is automatically derived from that table or sql statement by ETLBox.
+For table or views this is done via a Sql statement that queries system information, and for the Sql statement this is done via parsing the statement.
+If you don't want ETLBox to read this information, or if you want to provide your own meta information, you can pass a `TableDefinition` instead.

 This could look like this: